 By MARIA GRAZIA MURRU and HANNA ARHIROVA

-VINNYTSIA, Ukraine (AP) — Russian missiles struck a city in central Ukraine on Thursday, killing at least 23 people and wounding more than 100 others, Ukrainian authorities said.
+KYIV, Ukraine (AP) — Russian missiles that struck a city in central Ukraine killed at least 21 people and wounded about more than 100 Thursday, Ukrainian authorities said.
 Ukraine’s president alleged the attack deliberately targeted civilians in locations without military value.

 Russia hasn’t officially confirmed the strike.
 But Margarita Simonyan, head of the state-controlled Russian television network RT, said on her messaging app channel that military officials told her a building in Vinnytsia was targeted because it housed Ukrainian “Nazis.”

 Ukrainian President Volodymyr Zelenskyy accused Russia of intentionally aiming missiles at civilians.
-The strike happened as government officials from about 40 countries met in The Hague, Netherlands, to discuss coordinating investigations and prosecutions of potential war crimes committed in Ukraine.
+The strike happened as government officials from about 40 countries met in The Hague to discuss coordinating investigations and prosecutions of potential war crimes committed in Ukraine.

 “Every day Russia is destroying the civilian population, killing Ukrainian children, directing missiles at civilian objects.
 Where there is no military (targets).
 What is it if not an open act of terrorism?”
 Zelenskyy wrote on Telegram.

 Vinnytsia is one of Ukraine’s largest cities, with a prewar population of 370,000.
-Thousands of people from eastern Ukraine, where Russia has concentrated its offensive, have fled there since Russia invaded Ukraine on Feb.
-24.
+Thousands of people from eastern Ukraine, where Russia has concentrated its offensive, have fled there since the start of the war 20 weeks ago.

 Ukrainian military analyst Oleh Zhdanov said he thinks the attack mirrors previous ones on residential areas that Moscow launched “to try to pressure Kyiv to make some concessions.”